samyipsh/tp/docs/UserGuide.md

 * `find jonas aaron silva` will return `jonas`, `Aaron john` and `Ann Silva`
 * `find friends` will return anyone whose names or tags have the word `friends` in them

-### Opening a field of a person : `open`
+### Opening a field of a contact : `open`

-Opens the LinkedIn/Github page from details of field specified of a particular person from the NetworkUS contacts.
+Opens the LinkedIn/Github page from details of field specified of a particular contact from the NetworkUS contacts.

 Format: `open INDEXES FIELD`